thomasarmstrong98/epidemic_modelling/README.md

 - Two-Type Stochastic SIR model (Allen & Nandi, 2018) [here]
 - Multi-Type SIR, Type and Contact Importance [here]

+We also include the .ipynb files so that a reader can fork this repository and make alterations to the models.

 Unfortunately, due to the limited upload size of GitHub, the author was unable to upload the full data files for the simulation models used to produce the final graphs.
 If an interested reader would like access to this data, please contact my superisor Robin Thompson who can then contact myself (as to not break anonymity).